CyberSource/cybersource-sdk-java/README.md

 - Refer to our [Developer Guide](http://apps.cybersource.com/library/documentation/dev_guides/security_keys/html/wwhelp/wwhimpl/js/html/wwhelp.htm#href=securityKeys_SO_API.4.1.html) for details.

 ### JCE Unlimited Strength Jars
-Replace your Java installationâ€™s existing security policy files with the new ones you downloaded from the Oracle site:
+Replace your Java installation’s existing security policy files with the new ones you downloaded from the Oracle site:
 - Locate your existing US_export_policy.jar and local_policy.jar files in the $JAVA_HOME/jre/lib/security directory.
 - Rename or move your existing files to another directory.
 - Copy the new US_export_policy.jar and local_policy.jar that you downloaded from Oracle to the $JAVA_HOME/jre/lib/security directory.